How to isolate

 Report your result using this online form.

-If you don’t have a mobile phone with internet access, you can report your result by calling the SA COVID-19 Information Line (8am to 8pm, 7 days).
+If you don’t have a mobile phone with internet access, you can report your result by calling the SA COVID-19 Information Line (9.00 am to 5.00 pm, Monday to Friday).
 If you test positive outside of these hours and cannot report your result online, call as soon as possible during the SA COVID-19 Information Line’s operating hours.

 It’s likely you will have been in close contact with other people while you were infectious.

 You are considered infectious two days before your symptoms started.
 If you didn’t have any noticeable symptoms, you are considered infectious two days before you had your positive COVID-19 test taken.